Ca1eb3/TriathlonTraining/README.md

 # TriathlonTraining
- A program to help improve my triathlon training
+ A program to help improve my triathlon training.
+This was my first true personal project.